csaatechnicalarts/rust-creative-coding-workbook/raylib-alpha-rangoli/README.md

 `$>cargo build -p raylib-alpha-rangoli`

-`$>cargo run -p raylib-alpha-rangoli -- -n 5` - Generates the rangoli pattern using the first five letters of the alphabet, `a-e`.
+`$>cargo run -p raylib-alpha-rangoli -- -n 5`

+The second Cargo command uses the first five letters of the alphabet, `a-e`, to generate the rangoli pattern.
 The text output is the first example shown above.

 **Rust Alphabet Rangoli:: Raylib Version**